wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/traffic-manager/traffic-manager-endpoints.md

 <properties
-   pageTitle="Manage endpoints in Azure Traffic Manager | Windows Azure" description="This article will help you add, remove, enable and disable endpoints from Azure Traffic Manager." services="traffic-manager" documentationCenter=""
+   pageTitle="Manage endpoints in Azure Traffic Manager | Azure" description="This article will help you add, remove, enable and disable endpoints from Azure Traffic Manager." services="traffic-manager" documentationCenter=""